 Recently, the BBC radio presenter Jeremy Vine branded social media companies as having a “lack of values” due to videos and scandalous posts targetting his credibility posted by a stalker.

 His stalker was another former BBC radio presenter Alex Belfield who has now been sentenced to 5 years and 26 weeks in prison for the harm he has caused.

-What seems completely nonsensical is that he is now in prison, but still has a Twitter account and posted a video vowing to be back soon.
+What seems completely nonsensical is that he is now in prison, but still has an X account and posted a video vowing to be back soon.

 Influencers Charged for £90m Stock Scheme